airstack/core/README.md

-# Airstack/core
+Airstack/core is a base image for [Docker](https://www.docker.com/) containers.

-Airstack/core is the base image for [Airstack](http://www.airstack.io) containers.
+It's being developed as part of the [Airstack](http://www.airstack.io) framework but is perfectly suitable as a general purpose Docker base container.

 Airstack is an opinionated devops framework for building modern, scalable app clusters out of lightweight microservices.
 It aims to make developing and